-You can refer to this handbook at any time throughout your studies and it is a great resource for you when read alongside your course information guide.
+You can refer to this handbook at any time throughout your studies and it is a great resource for you when read alongside your course information guide located in your LMS.

 Please make some time to flick through this handbook before you start your course and then come back to it whenever you need to for further information as the need arises.